YashB63/GFG-Daily-Questions/README.md

     Given a sorted array of size N and an integer K, find the position(0-based indexing) at which K is present in the array using binary search.

+Day 4:

+  Q1 : Palindromic Array:

+    Given a Integer array A[] of n elements.
+    Your task is to complete the function PalinArray.
+    Which will return 1 if all the elements of the Array are palindrome otherwise it will           return 0.

+  Q2: Print Alternate Elements of an Array:

+    You are given an array A of size N. You need to print elements of A in alternate order (starting from index 0).

+  Q3: Print the Pattern | Set-1:

+    You are given a number N.
+    You need to print the pattern for the given value of N.

+    For N = 2 the pattern will be
+    2 2 1 1
+    2 1

+    For N = 3 the pattern will be
+    3 3 3 2 2 2 1 1 1
+    3 3 2 2 1 1
+    3 2 1

+    Note: Instead of printing a new line print a "$" without quotes.
+    After printing the total output, end of the line is expected.

+Day 5:

+  Q1: Sum of Series:

+    Write a program to find the sum of the given series 1+2+3+ . . . . . .(N terms)

+  Q2: Transform to Prime:

+    Given an array of n integers.
+    Find the minimum non-negative number to be inserted in array, so that sum of all elements of array becomes prime.

+  Q3: Value equal to Index:

+    Given an array Arr of N positive integers.
+    Your task is to find the elements whose value is equal to that of its index value ( Consider 1-based indexing ).

+    Note: There can be more than one element in the array which have the same value as its   index.
+    You need to include every such element's index.
+    Follows 1-based indexing of the array.